cninja/pEigthP/README.md

 *Temporary variable assignment: `let`
 **Used to bind (or redefine) variables within a lexical context of the `let` form.
 **Any number of variables can be defined using let.
 Later variables can use previously defined variables in their definition.
-**List destuction and grouping can be used
+**List destructuring and grouping can be used
 ```
 (let [a 1
       b (+ 1 1)